repaera/startup/README.md

-# PowerUp
+# Startup Rails Template

-All your Rails apps should start off with a bunch of great defaults.
-It's like Laravel Spark, for Rails.
+All your Rails apps should start off with a bunch of great defaults but it wouldn't make you angry and get started over and over again.

 ## Getting Started

-Jumpstart is a Rails template, so you pass it in as an option when creating a new app.

 #### Requirements